acodegirl/library-react-app/README.md

   - RBAC to be added
   - Enhance book borrowing request access.
   - Bootstrap & MaterialUI libraries can be used for better UI design.
+- Deployment
+  - Application deployment to be handled through Helm Charts for kubernetes.

 ### Development environment